meryemkaplan/MutillidaeNotes/README.md

 ## Installation

-Video tutorials are available [for each step](README-INSTALLATION.md).
+Video tutorials are available.
 If you have a LAMP stack set up aleady, [you might skip directly to installing Mutillidae](https://www.youtube.com/watch?v=TcgeRab7ayM).

 For detailed instructions, see [the comprehensive guide](https://www.youtube.com/playlist?list=PLZOToVAK85MqxEyrjINe-LwDMhxJJKzmm)